kedro-org/kedro-academy/iswe4dx/README.md

-# Cheatsheet for Software Engineering for Data Scientists
+# Introduction to Software Engineering principles for Data Scientists

-Exercises for the Software Engineering for Data Scientists course.
+Materials for the course.

 ## How to create a new virtual environment